*Here are The Steps I Took to Identifying Myself as a Blogger Online:

 (9) Do you have a particular interest in a genre commonly blogged about?
 If so, then blogging may be a great fit for you as a Writer or Composer.
 The more common, the easier it is to join and contribute to, blend in, without standing out or looking out of place.
 For me, when I started blogging on Twitter, they had just added the photo feature, and I blogged like I was on Facebook, putting all my photos up and talking about my personal life and what I’m up to.
 Have no fear, what was once uncommon is now common, and I am no longer one of few but one of many who blog about their personal lives in public on public publishing platforms that get Google indexed and tossed around online in places Ive never visited on Websites like Twicsy, that duplicates your account on a completely different website I don’t even have an Account to.
 This happens online, do not be alarmed.
 What you share in public becomes public information and public knowledge and can then be reused.
 Make sure you are cited and that you maintain uniqueness to your craft and put your logo, emblem, or web address, and/or name on your work, so that when it gets redistributed you are credited to your work, and can get business that way.

 (10) Are you qualified to blog about the topics you wish to write about?
 This is perhaps one of the more personal questions you must ask yourself, however discouraging it may be to realize that you need credentials to write about certain topics, that is why we have referencing abilities, and the purpose for citations.
 For knowledge that does not come from within but must be obtained from outside of yourself, is why we cite and do research.
 You can also compose blog posts in that way, via citations, there is nothing wrong with that, but make sure you cite.
 What are my credentials?
 I’m a BA with Honors in Sociology, have Composed & Published an Honors Thesis (A Qualitative Research Study on Hotline Counselors, about Crisis Management and Emotion Management, with approval by my attending University’s HRC (Human Research Committee) which I had to apply for, qualify for, and complete several online exams testing my understanding of the risks involved when studying at risk populations [Note: Similarly in 2013 I had to submit a proposal for future study to CU’s HRC prior to beginning Blogging Campaign for Brady Campaign –which was forwarded to the US Supreme Court for Review, and stamped by them reviewed]) … my Honors Thesis was later published with an Academic Publishing Company.
 In addition, I attended Paralegal School & Law School JD for 5 years, and I am now finishing my LLM and will compose a Dissertation, which I plan to Publish with an Academic Publishing Company when I finish.
 These are my Writing Credentials as a Professional, not including writing experience throughout my work experience, which included composing Legal Motions on behalf of Clients, composing Legal Research on my own, drafting Letters on behalf of Companies and Tenants, Composing Client Letters, Legal Memorandums, Drafting Legal Documents, Formatting Legal Documents, Indexing sorting and filing legal documents, and the list of responsibilities goes on as a Paralegal, Law Clerk, and Legal Secretary for many years (Since 2008).
-Based upon my experiences as a Legal Professional, I thought why not Blog and start a Blogging Campaign, I’m certainly qualified to lead a Campaign, I may not have the experience running a Non-Profit or Corporation (Now Officially Registered in CA: MYMOLLYDOLL as of 2016), but that is something you learn through experience putting together a Company online and Startup, with help from Friends (Rhubarb Studios, Taylor Adams, and Nidhi Sapra).
+Based upon my experiences as a Legal Professional, I thought why not Blog and start a Blogging Campaign, I’m certainly qualified to lead a Campaign, I may not have the experience running a Non-Profit or Corporation (Now Officially Registered in CA: MYMOLLYDOLL as of 2016), but that is something you learn through experience putting together a Company online and Startup.

-I may have registered my Corporation, have 15 Blogs, and multiple Websites, but that does not mean that I am making any money doing what I am doing right now, or earning a Profit from my work completed online.
+I have registered my Corporation, [and pay taxes and legal fees monthly], I [own] multiple Websites, but that does not mean that I am making any money doing what I am doing right now, or earning a Profit from my work completed online.
 That is because my focus was to Campaign for a Campaign not to earn a Profit, I just put Ads up on my Website after maintaining a Website Online for 3-4 years (Since September 2013).
 Everything takes time, and just because you are advised as to what is required of you, or make friends along the way, does not mean that those friends can help you earn a living one day doing what you are doing or with the Company you put together, that is for you to figure out on your own, just like everybody else does online.
 It is a very risky investment of time to Blog, and is best done in a forum or on a social blogging platform that is already established and has ongoing traffic and participation for feedback.
 I hope this helps, and if you have any questions feel free to leave me comment here or email me on my contact page.
 Good luck!